Comparing homological invariants for mapping classes of surfaces: Introduction

 \end{enumerate}

-The bimodule invariant $N(\phi)$ was computed for mapping classes of genus 1 surface in \cite[Section 10]{LOT-bim}.
-In Section \ref{subsec:comps}, we compute $N(\phi)$ in the case of genus 2, by explicitly describing the bimodules for Dehn twists $\tau_l$, which generate the mapping class group.
-For that we write down the bimodules based on the holomorphic curve count, and then use the description of arc-slide DD-bimodules from \cite{LOT-arc} to prove that the bimodules $N(\tau_l)$ are the right ones.
+The bimodule invariant $N(\phi)$ was computed for mapping classes of the genus one surface in~\cite[Section~10]{LOT-bim}.
+In Section~\ref{subsec:bim_comps}, we compute $N(\phi)$ in the genus two case; we do so by explicitly describing the bimodules associated to Dehn twists $\tau_l$, which generate the mapping class group.
+For that we write down the bimodules based on a holomorphic curve count, and then use the description of arc-slide type $DD$ bimodules from~\cite{LOT-arc} to prove that the bimodules $N(\tau_l)$ are the correct ones.